OGC Splash

 This brand new support group designed specifically for carers takes place 3rd Wednesday of every month.
 See below for details.

 Exciting news!
-We are now set up on GoFundMe which means that those of you who wish to fundraise for us, can do so using this free website which sends 100% of the Gift Aid raised back to OGC-SPLASH.
+You can find us on GoFundMe so those of you who wish to fundraise for us, can do so using this free website which sends 100% of the Gift Aid raised back to OGC-SPLASH.
 They also take no admin free from us to be registered.

 Online Events